d12frosted/elpa-mirror/gnu/orderless-readme.txt

   A style dispatcher can either decline to handle the input string or component, or it can return which matching styles to use.
 It can also, if desired, additionally return a new string to use in place of the given one.
-Consult the documentation of `orderless-dispatch' for full details.
+Consult the documentation of `orderless--dispatch' for full details.

-  As an example, say you wanted the following setup:
+  As an example of writing your own dispatchers, say you wanted the following setup:

   • you normally want components to match as regexps,
   • except for the first component, which should always match as an